OutSystems/docs-bestpractices/src/development/components/forge-components-best-practices.md

 ### Provide a demo application { #demo }

 Whenever possible, make sure you create a **separate application** that consumes your component logic and **demonstrates the most common use cases**.
-By doing this, you enable better testing from your side and better understanding of what the component does without community members having to install it.
+By doing this, you enable better testing from your side and a better understanding of what the component does without community members having to install it.

 Additionally, having an application only for demo purposes avoids the need of pushing demo code to production along with the component's core functionality, as developers can publish the demo only in the development environment.

 Consider the following best practices:

-* The demo application name should include the component's name and "Demo", or "Example", since users will search for the component's name when they need help.
+* The demo application name should include the component's name and "Demo", or "Example", as users will search for the component's name when they need help.

 * The demo should be **guided** and **straightforward**, with one single or central screen if possible, and without login.

 ### Support and maintain your component { #support }

 An important part of having a component available to the community is making sure that you can support a fellow developer when they're using your component.
-A few things that can help you on that:
+A few things that can help you with that:

 * Follow the [OutSystems development best practices](https://success.outsystems.com/Documentation/Best_Practices/Development) and the [components best practices](The-Complete-Guide-to-Creating-Components.md) to ensure better guidance and maintenance.
 * Use the latest OutSystems version to avoid issues with legacy code and make use of the new capabilities.